 Preliminary System Safety Assessment (PSSA): The PSSA is used to complete the failure conditions list and the corresponding safety requirements.
 It involves a "systematic examination of a proposed system architecture to determine how failures can lead to the functional hazards identified by the FHA and how the FHA requirements can be met" [SAE APR 4761, p.
 40].
-Note the assumption made that only failures can lead to hazards and the converse that the absence of failures implies the absence of hazards.
-We will show that this assumption is incorrect.

 For each of the system functions, the FHA identifies functional failure conditions that are potentially hazardous when considered in the context of possible environmental conditions (wet, icy, crosswind etc.) and flight phase (takeoff, land, taxi etc.) taken in combination.
-Again probabilistic risk analysis is performed at the sub-system(s) level(s) to show that the failure probability meets the requirement passed down from the aircraft level FHA.
+Probabilistic analysis is performed at the sub-system(s) level(s) to show that the failure probability meets the requirement passed down from the aircraft level FHA.
 Because a subsystem may consist of further subsystems, the process is continued to decompose the failure rate allocations to the component subsystems.
-There may thus be multiple PSSA's that have to be integrated into one "master" PSSA for the complete subsystem.